ActuallyTaylor/Firefly/README.md

 </p>

 # Firefly
-An iOS syntax highlighter which combines and gthen updates [Sourceful](https://github.com/twostraws/Sourceful) and [Highlightr](https://github.com/raspu/Highlightr).
+An iOS syntax highlighter which combines and then updates [Sourceful](https://github.com/twostraws/Sourceful) and [Highlightr](https://github.com/raspu/Highlightr).
 It also leverages the power of both too create a fast and featured editor.

 # Using Firefly in your project
 If you are going to use Firefly in your project, I request that you include a link back to this github page somewhere.
 If you would like to you can also [email me](mailto:zachary.lineman@gmail.com) and I will add you into the list of apps that use Firefly on this page.